 - Time Diary - to send home

 - Begin by brainstorming the words we use to talk about time and listing these.
-For example, 20 past/to, quarter or half past/to, o’clock, four fifty, hours, minutes and seconds.
+For example, 5 o’clock, quarter or half past/to, six thirty, hours, minutes and seconds.

-- Explain to the students that there are several different ways to describe time and this week they are going to explore two of these.
+- Explain to the students that there are different ways to describe time and today they are going to explore analogue clocks.